chuanconggao/TopSim/README.md

 print(ts.search("python", k=3)) # Return each similarity and the respective line numbers.
 ```

-* Please check `topsim.py` for more optional parameters.
+* Please check `topsim.py` for more optional parameters, like similarity function, etc.

 # Examples